 - The faculty has a response target of 5 working-days to provide an outcome.
 However, please be aware that we deal with a high volume of requests and may not be able to meet this target in every case.

-If you want to appeal against a decision taken by the University Examination Board, you can submit an Academic Appeal Form to MyUni Hub following the publication of your End of Year result in July.
+If you want to appeal against a decision taken by the University Examination Board, you can submit an Academic Appeal Form to the Student Cases Team following the publication of your End of Year result.
 Please refer to the University's Academic Appeal advice page and contact the Student's Union Advice Centre for support with your application.

 Please be aware we as a Faculty are not able to directly advise students with this process.